 Perfect for summer/late spring riding and can be used for hiking, cycling and any other outdoor activity you can think of.

-Can be worn a variety of ways and suited to lots of activities
+- Can be worn in a variety of ways and suited to lots of activities

 MotoGP Bandit Mask

-It’s a 95% cotton, 5% lycra mix, designed to stretch to fit your face.
+It’s a 95% cotton, 5% lycra mix designed to stretch to fit your face.
 This is where the one caveat comes in.
-Lots of UK riders report this as being too tight, even after multiple wears.
+Many UK riders report this as too tight, even after multiple wears.

-Looks great, will keep you warm in winter, but may only be suitable for those with smaller heads.
+Looks great and will keep you warm in winter, but it may only be suitable for those with smaller heads.

-This is a high-end neck, face, chest and back warmer priced appropriately to its quality.
+This high-end neck, face, chest and back warmer is priced appropriately to its quality.
 The flat-locked stitching, contoured fit, fleece-lined collar and mesh nose panel make this a very comfortable piece of gear.

-Knox have opted for a softshell construction with a 10k rated windproof, water-resistant, breathable membrane which creates a thin profile that sits flat against your mid-layer, making it easy to close your jacket.
+Knox has opted for a softshell construction with a 10k-rated windproof, water-resistant, breathable membrane, which creates a thin profile that sits flat against your mid-layer, making it easy to close your jacket.